ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Empirical Evidence

-Now is time to perform the core step of the ASIF procedure: jumping in the text space by considering the relative representation of the input image \textit{as if} it was the relative representation of its ideal caption.
-So we find ourselves with the same vector, but now meaning how much the ideal caption should be similar to 23 captions.
-Here the quality of the multimodal dataset matters; looking at the 23 captions we are confident that the candidate caption closer to match the 23 similarities is one of the prompts associated to the \texttt{triumphal\_arch} label in ImageNet, like \textit{``a photo of a triumphal arch''}.
-Indeed, a bad multimodal dataset spawning 23 non-informative captions like filenames \textit{"IMG\_20180823.jpg"} or camera settings \textit{"D90 18.0-70.0 mm f/3.5-4.5"} would have completely failed in recognizing the correct class, even if supported by the best image and text encoders.
-Such a catastrophic failure is a feature of the ASIF procedure, since it follows that the sole multimodal dataset give us full control of the model: the two encoders may have seen anything, what matters is the meaning attributed to it by the multimodal dataset.
+\looseness=-1The efficacy of this jump hinges entirely on the quality of the multimodal dataset.
+Looking at the 23 captions in Figure \ref{fig-deepdive}, we are confident that the most fitting candidate caption corresponds to one of the prompts associated with the \texttt{triumphal\_arch} label in ImageNet, such as \textit{``a photo of a triumphal arch''}.
+Conversely, a dataset featuring 23 non-informative captions, such as file names \textit{``IMG\_20180823.jpg''} or camera settings \textit{``D90 18.0-70.0 mm f/3.5-4.5''}, would not allow the model to recognize the correct class even with the best image and text encoders.
+This limitation is actually a defining feature of the ASIF procedure, as the meaning attributed to the input is ultimately determined by the multimodal dataset and not by the encoders: by acting just on the image-text pairs, we have full control over the model's output.

-\underline{\textit{Summary:}} Our simple (non-cherry picked) example showcases how the ASIF predictions can be easily attributed to specific examples in the training data by construction.
+\underline{\textit{Summary:}} Our simple (non-cherry picked) example showcases how the ASIF predictions can be easily attributed to specific examples in the multimodal training data by construction.
 This feedback can be used to explain predictions and grow high quality datasets in data centric AI, for example by inspecting which examples contribute to incorrect classifications.